Some characterizations for Markov processes as mixed renewal processes: Characterizations via mixed Poisson processes and the multinomial property

-\begin{it} Let $\theta\in\R^d$ be fixed, and let $N$ be a $\bigl(P,\mathbf{K}(\theta)\bigr)$-RP.
+\begin{it} Let $\theta\in\R^d$ be fixed and let $N$ be a RP$(\mathbf{K}(\theta))$.
 For any $t\in\R_+$ put $F_{\theta}(t):= P(\{W_{n}\leq t\})$ for all $n\in\mathbb N$.
-Assume that the function $F_{\theta}$ is continuously differentiable on $(0,\infty)$, $0<F'_{\theta}(t)<C$ for each $t>0$, where $C$ is a positive constant, which may depend of $\theta$, and that $p\left(\theta\right):=\lim_{t\rightarrow 0}F'_{\theta}(t)$ is positive.
-Then the following assertions are equivalent: \begin{enumerate} \item $N$ has the Markov property; \item $N$ is a $P$-PP$(p(\theta))$. \end{enumerate} \end{it} \end{rem}
+Assume that the function $F_{\theta}$ is continuously differentiable on $(0,\infty)$, $0<F'_{\theta}(t)<C$ for each $t>0$, where $C$ is a positive constant, which may depend of $\theta$, and that $p_d\left(\theta\right):=\lim_{t\rightarrow 0}F'_{\theta}(t)$ is positive.
+Then the following assertions are equivalent: \begin{enumerate} \item $N$ has the Markov property; \item $N$ is a PP$(p_d(\theta))$. \end{enumerate} \end{it} \end{rem}

-It is well known that if $N$ is a $P$-MPP$(\vT)$ then it satisfies the Markov property (cf. e.g. \cite{Sc}, Theorem 4.2.3).
-However, the trivial counting process $N$ defined by means of $N_{t}:= \left[t\right]$ for every $t\in\R_+$, where by $\left[t\right]$ is denoted the integer part of $t$, is a Markov $(P,\mathbf{K}(\theta_0))$-RP but not any Poisson process.
-This raises the question, under which conditions a Markov $(P,\mathbf{K}(\vT))$-MRP is a $P$-MPP$(\vT)$ ?
-An answer to this question is provided by the following result.
+It is well known that if $N$ is a MPP$(\vT)$ then it satisfies the Markov property (cf. e.g. \cite{Sc}, Theorem 4.2.3 and page 44 for the definition of the Markov property).
+However, the trivial counting process $N$ defined by means of $N_{t}:= \left[t\right]$ for every $t\in\R_+$, where by $\left[t\right]$ is denoted the integer part of $t$, is a Markov RP$(\mathbf{K}(\theta_0))$ but not any Poisson process.
+This raises the question, under which conditions a Markov MRP$({\bf{K}}(\vT))$ is a MPP$(\vT)$ ?